MAHAJAN123-sujal/ETH-AVAX-proj1/README.md

 ---

-This README provides a comprehensive guide to understanding, deploying, and using the `ETH_AVAX_proj1` smart contract.
+This README provides a comprehensive guide to understanding, deploying, and using the `shop` smart contract.